ChristianTreubig/personal_website/README.md

 Dependencies:
 -Django 1.7.x
-=The appropriate bindings for whichever SQL DB you elect -Pillow
+-The appropriate bindings for whichever SQL DB you elect -Pillow
 -django-ratelimit 0.5
 -A computer (plugged in)